gabscrobson/pokewho/README.md

 # PokeWho

 #### Description:
-Pokewho is a web game developed to be used as my Web development class final project.
+Pokewho is a web game developed to be used as my CS50 final project.
 The game is simple, a Pokémon silhouette is shown on the screen, and you must guess the name of the Pokémon to catch it.
 You can view your own box of Pokemon and other players' boxes, and also use your cash to buy rare Pokemon on the market.

 #### Instructions to run locally:
 1. Clone the repository `git clone https://github.com/gabscrobson/pokewho.git`